 What should be the best approach to solve the Data Interpretation Question for UP PET 2022?

-It has been observed through feedbacks that candidates generally require a lot of time to solve questions concerning Data Interpretation.
+It has been observed through feedback that candidates generally require a lot of time to solve questions concerning Data Interpretation.
 The Data Interpretation questions consist of more information part.
 The best way to solve such questions is to pick up the key points on which candidates can work and start approaching the conclusion.
 And the answer can be decoded and derived.

-It is important to assess any given piece of information based on the underlying information, the questions that need to be solved and the data represented in the form of questions.
+It is important to assess any given piece of information based on the underlying information, the questions that need to be solved, and the data represented in the form of questions.
 Data interpretation is nothing but decoding the relevant information from the given data.

-To solve the data interpretation question fast and in the given time frame, it is implicit that a candidate must have a good command over topics like numerical ability.
+To solve the data interpretation question fast and in the given time frame, it is implicit that a candidate must have a good command of topics like numerical ability.
 Command over numerical ability is very important while solving the subparts of each graph or data, which is presented under the data interpretation questions.

 UPSSSC PET Preparation Tips for Data Interpretation (DI)